mahaloz/mahaloz.re/_posts/2019-10-21-netflix-cve.md

 `assert(conn->data_len >= conn->request_len && conn->request_len > 1);`

 ## Responsible Disclosure
-Here at ForAllSecure we take responsible disclosure very seriously, because one bad timed bug can cause a lifetime of ill impact.
+Here at ForAllSecure we take responsible disclosure very seriously because one bad-timed bug can cause a lifetime of ill impact.
 Before making this post we contacted Netflix and informed them of the bug and the simple way to fix it.
-The bug was publicly fixed on the Netflix github with the commit [d1b1aa26](https://github.com/Netflix/dial-reference/commit/d1b1aa2636f89df95e57aa0c68836ce8d52f4638).
+The bug was publicly fixed on the Netflix GitHub with the commit [d1b1aa26](https://github.com/Netflix/dial-reference/commit/d1b1aa2636f89df95e57aa0c68836ce8d52f4638).
 Credit for the reference was also published in their reference repository at [nflx-2019-003.md](https://github.com/Netflix/security-bulletins/blob/master/advisories/nflx-2019-003.md).
 After confirming the fix had been pushed, we created this blog post.

 ## Credit Where Credit is Due
-Finding and triaging this bug would have not been possible without the hardwork that engineers put into making Mayhem awesome and without my fellow coworker Paul Emge, who spent as much time as I did on this bug.
+Finding and triaging this bug would have not been possible without the hard work that engineers put into making Mayhem awesome and without my fellow coworker
+Paul Emge, who spent as much time as I did on this bug.

 ## Other Sources